zer2/Fantasy-Basketball--in-progress-/readme.md

 Also, I'm going to assume some knowledge of how fantasy basketball works.
 If you are unfamiliar with the rules, here are some useful links
 - [General intro](https://dunkorthree.com/how-fantasy-basketball-work/)
 - [Scoring formats](https://support.espn.com/hc/en-us/articles/360003913972-Scoring-Formats)

-This analysis will focus on the "Head-to-Head: Each Category" format
+This analysis will focus on the "Head-to-Head: Each Category" drafts, though I believe it also has implications for others

 ## 1. What are Z-scores?